NickEckardt/sleep/article.md

 ## Conclusion

 Being in college comes with a ton of freedom.
 However, without anyone watching over me my sleep schedule tends to suffer.
-With the help of these tools, I have managed to stabilize my sleep schedule, however sometimes its best to have other people hold you accountable as well.
+With the help of these tools and tricks I have managed to stabilize my sleep schedule.
+Hopefully they help you as well!